 Pressure to protect sick contractors also mounted on gig platforms, which have drawn increasing scrutiny for skirting labor practices.
 According to CNBC, rideshare giants Uber and Lyft promised in early March 2020 to compensate drivers affected by the novel coronavirus for up to 14 days.
 But it wasn’t clear whether the policy would apply only to drivers testing positive for the virus rather than those voluntarily taking off work to reduce infection risk.
 Drivers reacted coolly to the announcements, arguing that the cash-flush companies could and should do more to support affected workers — and to show support for gig work through other measures, such as guaranteed overtime pay.

-Policymakers could soon force the issue, and some already have.
+Policymakers and labor advocates could soon force the issue, and some already have.
+(The chances of concerted federal action rose in early 2021 as the incoming Biden administration signaled its willingness to consider labor’s demands for federal gig worker protections, per MarketWatch.)
 As public support for stronger gig worker protections grows, the list of policy changes proposed by employment law experts — as well as state and local governments —continues to grow.

 These are the most generous and farthest-reaching proposed and enacted policies.
 Check back often for updates and additions.

 California has the farthest-reaching labor protections of any state for gig economy workers.
 The passage of California Assembly Bill 5 (AB5), a sweeping law classifying hundreds of thousands of rideshare drivers and other contingent workers as employees, was a watershed for gig workers.